 As soon as he became rector, Rev. Pitman began to baptize any who had not been admitted to the church.
-He also formed, and instructed, a confirmation class of seventeen adults who were to be confirmed by Bishop John Henry Hopkins on Sunday January 5, l868.
+He also formed, and instructed, a confirmation class of seventeen adults who were to be confirmed by Bishop John Henry Hopkins on Sunday January 5,1868.
 Because of the size of the class, and the limited space at Academy Hall, arrangements were made to use the Methodist Meeting Hall.
 Constr uction at the hall delayed the ceremony a month to February 5.
-In the meantime Bishop Hopkins made a visit to Plattsburgh, where he contracted an illness, and died on January 9, 1868, so the confirmation service had to be postponed indefinitely.
+In the meantime Bishop Hopkins made a visit to Plattsburgh, where he contracted pneumonia, and died on January 9, 1868, so the confirmation service had to be postponed indefinitely.

 The following June the Right Reverend W. H. A. Bissell was elected, ordained and consecrated Episcopal Bishop of Vermont.
 On July 5th 1868, Bishop Bissell celebrated what is believed to have been the first Episcopal Communion in Swanton.
 Eighteen adults and three teenagers received the Sacred Rite of Confirmation.
 Holy Communion was offered immediately afterwards.
 Again the use of the Methodist Meeting Hall was extended to the growing Episcopal Congregation.

-A wooden church, the building now used as a parish hall, was erected in 1876, at a cost of less than $2,000.
+A wooden church, the building becoming the parish hall 30 years later, was erected in 1876, at a cost of less than $2,000.
 It had seating for about 150 people.
-Rev. Pitman resigned possibly due to recurrance of earlier health problems.
+Rev. Pitman resigned possibly due to recurrence of earlier health problems.
 Several interim rectors conducted services until September 1888 when the Rev. Josiah Swett, D. D. accepted the call.
-He remained until his death in January 1890.
+He remained until his death in January 18 90.
 One of Rev. Swett's first official acts was to arrange the consecration of the church, on September 9, 1888, by the Right Rev. W. H. A. Bissell, Bishop of Vermont.
 This rectified a longstanding oversight caused by the temporary and uncertain nature of the leadership during the preceding years.

-Henry Martyn Stone and his wife Olive were the most active and dedicated of all the parishioners.
-They were actively involved from the outset.
-Henry M. Stone was a member of the first vestry, and had been a part of the small group of believers to assist Rev. Pitman in establishing the parish.
+Henry Martyn Stone and his wife Olive were the most active and dedicated of all the parishioners, members from the outset.
+Henry M. Stone served on the first vestry, and had been a part of the small group of believers assisting Rev. Pitman in establishing the parish.

 The new building in English Gothic style is constructed of rough-cut native red marble supplied by the Barney Marble Company of Swanton.
 The interior roof and lower side walls of the church are finished in cypress and Georgia pine stained a dark brown shade.
-A wall of plaster, painted a buff color, extends from the lower side walls to the roof.
+A wall of plaster, painted a buff color, extends from the wainscoting to the ceiling.
 Natural light enters the sanctuary through leaded glass windows, most of which are stained glass memorial windows, depicting Old and New Testament themes.